Commitment to Racial Justice

 The George Floyd Memorial Scholarship in Law

 The endowed scholarship will provide critical financial support, allowing underrepresented students, and Black or African-American students in particular, to pursue careers in the law and achieve their dreams.

 “Mr. Floyd’s killing was a tragic reminder of the inequity and injustice facing Black Americans today, despite the decades that have passed since the civil rights movement,” McCurdy and Laud observe in their statement announcing the establishment of the scholarship.
 They expressed a hope that recipients of this scholarship will join the legal profession and join Minnesota Law alumni in advocating for racial justice and equality.
 Read more and support the George Floyd Memorial Scholarship in Law.

-The Riesenfeld Rare Books Research Center will open a new fall exhibit, Law and the Struggle for Racial Justice, on September 8th.
+The Riesenfeld Rare Books Research Center opened a new fall exhibit, Law and the Struggle for Racial Justice, on September 8th.
 Students may tour the exhibit individually by appointment.
-A digital version of the exhibit will be released in September, which will allow for wider access.
 For a preview of two items featured in the exhibit, see the Center’s recent blog posts on the Sweet murder trials and the 1935 Harlem riot.
-Please contact Ryan Greenwood, Curator of Rare Books and Special Collections, at email@example.com for more information or to arrange a visit to the exhibit.
+Please contact Ryan Greenwood, Curator of Rare Books and Special Collections, at firstname.lastname@example.org for more information or to arrange a visit to the exhibit.

 Vic Garces, Reference Administration & Web Services Librarian, has published a new Library guide, Law Enforcement and Racial Justice, which brings together a variety of resources for researching issues related to policing and racial injustice.